 End of engineered life and waste bring many safety challenges across countless industries worldwide.
 These issues often displace safety risks to parts of the world that are least able to manage them.
 For example, 80% of electronic waste, the fastest growing waste stream, goes to the developing world.

-The Safer End of Engineered Life Mission seeks to reduce the number of incidents, accidents and casualties that happen as a result of safety issues, as well as addressing the environmental impact of poor management of waste.
+Engineering X, a collaboration between the Academy and Lloyd’s Register Foundation, has launched the Safer End of Engineered Life Mission (£5 million over 5 years) which seeks to reduce the number of incidents, accidents and casualties that happen as a result of safety issues, as well as addressing the environmental impact of poor management of waste.

 The programme is governed through a board chaired by Professor William Powrie FREng, professor of Geotechnical Engineering within the School of Engineering and Physical Sciences at the University of Southampton.